 When a manifest is stored by the registry, this digest is returned in the HTTP response headers and, if events are configured, delivered within the event.
 The manifest can either be retrieved by the tag, or this digest.

-For registry versions 2.2.1 and below, the registry will always store and serve Schema 1 manifests.
-The Docker Engine 1.10 will first attempt to send a Schema 2 manifest, falling back to sending a Schema 1 type manifest when it detects that the registry does not support the new version.
+For registry versions 2.2.1 and below, the registry always stores and serves Schema 1 manifests.
+Engine 1.10 first attempts to send a Schema 2 manifest, falling back to sending a Schema 1 type manifest when it detects that the registry does not support the new version.

 Manifest push with Docker 1.10

-The docker engine will construct a Schema 2 manifest which the registry will persist to disk.
+The Engine constructs a Schema 2 manifest which the registry persists to disk.

-When the manifest is pulled by digest or tag with Docker Engine 1.10, a Schema 2 manifest will be returned.
-The Docker Engine 1.10 understands the new manifest format.
+When the manifest is pulled by digest or tag with Docker Engine 1.10, a Schema 2 manifest is returned.
+Docker Engine 1.10 understands the new manifest format.

 When the manifest is pulled by tag with Docker Engine 1.9 and older, the manifest is converted on-the-fly to Schema 1 and sent in the response.
 The Docker Engine 1.9 is compatible with this older format.

-When the manifest is pulled by _digest_ with Docker Engine 1.9 and older, the same rewriting process will not happen in the registry.
-If this were to happen the digest would no longer match the hash of the manifest and would violate the constraints of CAS.
+When the manifest is pulled by digest with Docker Engine 1.9 and older, the same rewriting process does not happen in the registry.
+If it did, the digest would no longer match the hash of the manifest and would violate the constraints of CAS.

-For this reason if a manifest is pulled by digest from a registry 2.3 with Docker Engine 1.9 and older, and the manifest was pushed with Docker Engine 1.10, a security check will cause the Engine to receive a manifest it cannot use and the pull will fail.
+For this reason if a manifest is pulled by digest from a registry 2.3 with Docker Engine 1.9 and older, and the manifest was pushed with Docker Engine 1.10, a security check causes the Engine to receive a manifest it cannot use and the pull fails.

 Manifest push with Docker 1.9 and older

-The Docker Engine will construct a Schema 1 manifest which the registry will persist to disk.
+The Docker Engine constructs a Schema 1 manifest which the registry persists to disk.

-When the manifest is pulled by digest or tag with any docker version, a Schema 1 manifest will be returned.registry, manifest, images, tags, repository, distribution, digest
+When the manifest is pulled by digest or tag with any Docker version, a Schema 1 manifest is returned.registry, manifest, images, tags, repository, distribution, digest